Skip to content

 Research data

-• They are subject to a default openness principle (Open Data) except in specific cases: health data, defense data, or professional secrets.
+• They are subject to a default openness principle (Open Data) except for exceptions: health data, defense data, or professional secrecy.

-• Proper data management aims to make them Findable, Accessible, Interoperable (understandable by humans and machines), and Reusable: FAIR.
+• Good data management aims to make them **F**indable, **A**ccessible, **I**nteroperable (understandable by humans and machines), and **R**eusable: FAIR

-• It is not the researcher but the institution (LIMOS) that owns the research data.
+• It is not the researcher but the establishment (LIMOS) that owns the research data

-The following diagram shows the interconnection between project stages and associated data, as well as the services LIMOS offers for each stage.
+The following diagram shows the interconnection of a project's stages and the associated data, as well as the services offered by LIMOS for each of these stages.

 cycle_projet